kebzaq/kindred-cottage-backend/README.md

 # Kindred Cottage
-This a full-stack web application designed for managing guest reservations for Kindred Cottage.
+This is a full-stack web application designed for managing guest reservations for Kindred Cottage - getaway in Adirondacks, New York.
 The application allows to book stays, manage their reservations, and track using a todo list feature.

 ## Features
 - User Authentication: login and registration